SolarNetwork/solarnetwork-central/net.solarnetwork.central.datum/defs/sql/postgres/README.md

 # SolarNet PostgreSQL Database Setup

 SolarNet requires a [PostgreSQL][pgsql] database, version 9.6 or higher, to operate.
 Please note that only version 9.6 has been extensively tested.
-It also requires the [plv8][plv8] extension and a related configuration setting added to **postgresql.conf**.
+It also requires the [plv8][plv8] extension.

 ## Requirements